 The goal of this qualitative study was to document participants' descriptions of their experiences, explore how they experience their online university, identify how they define their experiences, and document the themes that reflect their perceptions.
 The participants for this study must have met several key criteria to participate in the study.
 Purposeful sampling, specifically criteria strategy, was used to ensure participants were able to share personal knowledge of the phenomenon as well as share certain demographic characteristics.
 According to Palinkas et al. (2015), purposeful sampling encompasses the identification and selection of individuals who are particularly knowledgeable about or experienced with the phenomenon of interest.
-For this research, I used the criteria are: (a) participant must be a native born, domestic student (b) participant is currently enrolled in a doctoral program at the selected university, (c) participant self-identifies as multiracial (which is defined as having biological parents belonging to different racial groups), and (d) participant completed at least one required academic residency.
+For this research, I used the criterion strategy to purposively select participants who fit the criteria of this study.
+The criteria are: (a) participant must be a native born, domestic student (b) participant is currently enrolled in a doctoral program at the selected university, (c)

+belonging to different racial groups), and (d) participant completed at least one required academic residency.